Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Discussion

-Although the work presented here demonstrates the significant utility of this approach in neuroscience, there are notable areas for further development.
-Future work can incorporate loss objectives that include optimization of initial conditions, as this can assist in generalization to real-world systems \cite{sun2021, ji2021}.
-Future work can also focus on learning "black-box" representations of the dynamics, where symbolic regression methods are not applied to learn the dynamics.
-This can be useful in situations where complexity penalties (i.e., enforced sparsity within the learned expression) bias away from the correct dynamics.
-For example, in a case where many small inputs lead to complex interactions based on their temporal pattern, the high-dimensional representation present in the neural network may be more desirable.
-The temporal sequences of visual cortex projections to the prefrontal cortex are an example of this kind of structured high-dimensional input space \cite{pathak2024}.
-In such a case, rather than fitting the dynamics symbolically, a second optimization run of the UDE without PEM after the initial combined run could lead to more generalizable results (as this forces the contribution of PEM to 0 rather than just naturally minimizing it over the optimization problem).
-Including a method for directly estimating stochastic processes within the dynamics, as has been done in some standard UDE approaches \cite{oleary2022}, would provide an additional layer of generalization to this approach.
-Finally, extending the PEM-UDE approach to systems of partial differential equations would allow for a direct fitting of neural field models under differing degrees of connection density, which are of increasing importance as neuroscience begins to understand the importance of traveling waves in the brain \cite{roberts2019, breakspear2017} and how the interplay between densely and sparsely connected regions structures the flow of cognitive processes \cite{balcioglu2023}.
+Although the work presented here shows the utility of this approach in neuroscience, there are several areas for further development.
+Future work can incorporate loss objectives that include optimization of initial conditions, which can help generalization to real-world systems \cite{sun2021, ji2021}.
+Future work could also focus on learning ``black-box'' representations of the dynamics, where symbolic regression methods are not applied to learn the dynamics.
+This can be useful when complexity penalties (i.e., enforced sparsity within the learned expression) bias away from the correct dynamics.
+For example, when many small inputs lead to complex interactions based on their temporal pattern, the high-dimensional representation present in the neural network may be more desirable.
+The temporal sequences of visual cortex projections to the prefrontal cortex are one example of this kind of structured high-dimensional input space \cite{pathak2024}.
+In such a case, rather than fitting the dynamics symbolically, a second optimization run of the UDE without PEM after the initial combined run could lead to more generalizable results (since this forces the contribution of PEM to 0 rather than letting it minimize naturally over the optimization problem).
+Including a method for directly estimating stochastic processes within the dynamics, as has been done in some standard UDE approaches \cite{oleary2022}, would add another layer of generalization to the approach.
+This is especially relevant for finite or partially observed neural populations: the quenched input distribution in the NGNMM appears through $\bar{\eta}$ and $\Delta$, but unobserved neurons can also generate stochastic finite-size fluctuations that are not represented by the deterministic closure used here.
+A stochastic PEM-UDE would let those fluctuations be learned as process noise rather than forcing the deterministic residual terms to absorb them.
+Extending the PEM-UDE approach to systems of partial differential equations would also allow for direct fitting of neural field models under different degrees of connection density, which is of increasing interest as neuroscience tries to understand the role of traveling waves in the brain \cite{roberts2019, breakspear2017} and how the relationship between densely and sparsely connected regions shapes the flow of cognitive processes \cite{balcioglu2023}.